Agricultural Literacy Curriculum Matrix

 - Career Activity Scenario sheet

-- 7 large resealable bags that contain equipment as listed on attached Living Science Careers Equipment Bags List*
+- 7 large resealable bags that contain some of the equipment listed on attached Living Science Careers Equipment Bags List*

 - 4, 15-foot pieces of yarn; each a different color; ends tied together*